Schorlemmer Dragoons

 Service during the War

-On August 2 1758, during the Russian invasion of Brandenburg, Manteuffel reinforced the Prussian detachment at Reppen with this regiment along with Plettenberg Dragoons (5 sqns).
-On August 25, the regiment fought at the battle of Zorndorf where it formed part of the reserve.
-It was part of the brigade of dragoons who, around 11:50 am, delivered a deadly counter attack and threw Gaugreben’s brigade back into the ranks of the Russian infantry causing disorder and confusion.
-On September 25, the regiment was part of the detachment of major-general Wobersnow who was sent by Dohna from Blumenberg to cut off the Russian detachment left at Landsberg by the retreating main army.
+On August 2 1758, during the Russian invasion of Brandenburg, Manteuffel sent this regiment along with Plettenberg Dragoons (5 sqns) to reinforce the Prussian detachment posted at Reppen.
+On August 25, the regiment fought in the Battle of Zorndorf where it formed part of the reserve.
+It belonged to the brigade of dragoons who, around 11:50 a.m., delivered a deadly counter attack and threw Gaugreben’s Brigade back into the ranks of the Russian infantry causing disorder and confusion.
+On September 25, the regiment was part of the detachment of Major-General Wobersnow who was sent by Dohna from Blumenberg to cut off the Russian detachment left at Landsberg by the retreating main army.
 On September 26, this Prussian detachment captured Landsberg.
 Two days later, on September 28, the regiment took part in the failed attempt to capture Fehrbellin.

 Uniform